 Profits from commercial operations will depend on a significant number of factors, including economic feasibility, changing market conditions, aboriginal engagement and support, environmental and governmental regulations, labour availability, the cost of and the ability to attract external financial capital, and the ability to attract partners with sufficient technical expertise and relevant industry experience to further develop the various projects.
 Any failure to meet one or a combination of these factors may result in project delays or potential cancellation and the Corporation's future operating results may be adversely affected.
-Development stage projects upon which the Corporation has royalties include the Kami iron ore project, Curipamba copper-zinc-precious metals project, and the Gunnison ISL copper project, expected to produce first copper in 2020.
-In 2019, the Corporation also acquired development stage royalties on wind energy projects through its investment agreement with TGE, namely Canyon Wind and Woodford projects..
+Development stage projects upon which the Corporation has royalties include the Kami iron ore project, Curipamba copper-zinc-precious metals project, the Gunnison ISL copper project and lithium projects.
+In 2019 and 2020, the Corporation, through its joint venture, held development stage royalties on wind energy projects through its investment agreement with TGE and Apex.
 The Corporation mitigates development stage risk by maintaining a diversified royalty portfolio including both producing and non-producing royalties.
-The renewable royalty risk is mitigated by entering into agreements on a portfolio of projects, with a guaranteed return on royalties that are based on the actual performance shortly after commercial operations.
+The renewable royalty risk is mitigated by entering into agreements on a portfolio of projects, with a minimum return threshold on royalties whose fair market value is measured based on actual performance six months after the start of commercial operations.